About 4:00 yesterday afternoon, this is what my house looked like:

 Well, let me tell you a little story.

-About a year ago, I did a Google search for a pre-printed, master grocery list form that I could use in the “Food” section of my Home Management Guide.
+About a year ago, I did a Google search for a pre-printed, master grocery list form.
 I stumbled upon a blog, written by a homeschooling, Christian mother, and at first I really enjoyed her posts, because she seemed like someone that I might have a lot in common with.

 The problem is, this blog soon began to make me feel kind of bad.
 The writer was seemingly so perfect, and I felt that in comparison to her, I was a horrible wife, mother, housekeeper, and Christian.
 To make matters worse, she often wrote in a condescending, critical tone, which kind of made me angry.
 When she started attacking people for their Catholic faith, I quit reading altogether.
 I believe that it’s very wrong to hurt others in the name of God, and this blogger was definitely hurting people.
 Sadly, she didn’t even seem to care.